Marco444/genetic_algorithm/README.md

 # Genetic Algorithm

-This is a small visualiser designed to better understand how genetic algorithms work, based upon John Fisch's work
+This is a small visualiser designed to better understand how genetic algorithms work, based upon work done by Luke Garrigan and John Fish

 ## Project Structure